aryzing/typescript-eslint/packages/parser/README.md

 Default `undefined`.

 This option allows you to provide a path to your project's `tsconfig.json`. **This setting is required if you want to use rules which require type information**.
-You may want to use this setting in tandem with the `tsconfigRootDir` option below.
+Relative paths are interpreted relative to the current working directory, so you may want to use this setting in tandem with `tsconfigRootDir` option below.

 - Accepted values: